VikParuchuri/texify/README.md

 streamlit run ocr_app.py
 ```

-This app will allow you to select the specific equations you want to convert to Latex on each page, and copy out the results.
+The app will allow you to select the specific equations you want to convert on each page, then render the results with Katex and enable easy copying.

+# Limitations

+OCR is complicated, and texify is not perfect.
+Here are some known limitations:

+- It will OCR equations and surrounding text, but is not good for general purpose OCR.
+Think sections of a page instead of a whole page.
+- Texify was mostly trained with 96 DPI images, and only at a max 420x420 resolution.
+Make sure you don't feed it images that are too large.
+- It's English-only for now.
+- The output format will be markdown with embedded latex for equations (close to Github flavored markdown).
+It will not be pure latex.

+# Training

+Texify was trained on latex images and paired equations from across the web.
+It includes the [im2latex](https://github.com/guillaumegenthial/im2latex) dataset.
+Training happened on 4x A6000 GPUs for 3 days.

 # Commercial usage